-- Achieving a firm pin fit with radial distribution of forces – the pin is 0.2mm larger than the pilot hole and this induces compression on the bone termed radial pre-load.
+- Achieving a firm pin fit with a radial distribution of forces – the pin is 0.2mm larger than the pilot hole and this induces compression on the bone termed radial pre-load.

 Complications of External Fixation

-Complications may arise in the fixator itself or most commonly at the bone pin interface.
+Complications may arise in the fixator itself or most commonly at the bone-pin interface.
 As with any fracture especially in severe injury complications may occur at the fracture as a direct result of the injury.

 Pin Tract infection

-This this may be the most common complication, occurring in about 30% of patients.
+This may be the most common complication, occurring in about 30% of patients.
 The infection varies from minor skin inflammation to osteomyelitis requiring sequestrectomy.

 Pin site infection occurs more when